* Saudi Arabia, Russia set to raise supplies by 1 million bpd

 By Henning Gloystein

-SINGAPORE, May 28 (Reuters) - Oil prices fell on Monday, extending a steep decline in the previous session, as the market eyed an increase in output from the world’s three top crude producers, Russia, the United States and Saudi Arabia.
+SINGAPORE, May 28 (Reuters) - Oil prices dropped on Monday on signs that output from the three top crude producers, Russia, the United States and Saudi Arabia, would climb to meet concerns about supply amid strong demand.

-Brent and WTI have fallen by 6.4 percent and nearly 9 percent respectively from peaks reached earlier in May.
+Brent and WTI have respectively fallen by 5.5 percent and 7.5 percent from peaks reached earlier in May.

 The Organization of the Petroleum Exporting Countries (OPEC), as well as top producer but non-OPEC member Russia, started withholding supplies in 2017 to tighten the market and prop up prices, which in 2016 fell to a more than a decade low of under $30 per barrel.